Guy1m0/Blockchain-I-O/README.md

 5. Need two instances of ccsvc to publish and handle events

+## Feadback from Reviewers
+1. Some details for the Table 1 experiment - is it for a single submitted order?
+If so, how many runs is it averaged over etc.
+2. There are other experiments that could have been performed, for ex. the scalability of the system, if 1000 orders were submitted in parallel.

 ## Todo

+0. one relayer for one BC platform & debug FinAuction
 1. Emit event for 'AddAsset'
 2. Check same name for new asset
 3. Add basic feedback system